Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-9.md

 ## Source Control

-Origami components are stored in [Origami monorepo](https://github.com/Financial-Times/origami) under components.
+Origami components are stored in the [Origami monorepo](https://github.com/Financial-Times/origami), under the `components` directory.
 We will start by committing the boilerplate as an initial commit.
 Our commit messages use a simplified form of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-This is how our automated release system knows what a given commit means.
+Origami component's release process is automated using commit messages to identify the next version number to release, so it's important to use conventional commits.

 <pre><code class="o-syntax-highlight--bash">
 [type]: [description]